 In some Asian countries, such as Japan, teachers collaboratively develop their knowledge by observing each other’s lessons and subsequently share their reflections to enhance the quality of instruction and to facilitate pupils’ knowledge development (Author, 2017).
 This professional development model, known as lesson study, is widely used and has a long tradition in Japan, beginning in the 19th century.
 A similar model, known as learning study, has been developed more recently in Sweden and in Hong Kong (Marton, 2015).
 In this model, teachers follow an outline and engage in collaborative planning of theoretically informed instruction relating to general and subject didactics and in collegial conversations, leading to the revision and re-teaching of lessons.
 In a learning study, the cycles of activity usually entail cooperation between teachers and researchers (Marton, 2014; Author, 2011).
 While this model has been found to be highly effective in developing professional learning (Kullberg et al.,2016), it has mainly been applied in the context of developing pupils’ learning in primary and secondary schools.
-The theory-driven cyclical and iterative process illuminates and encourages the articulation of teachers’ own experiences of teaching (Karlefors et al., 2016).
+The theory-driven cyclical and iterative process illuminates and encourages the articulation of teachers’ own experiences of teaching (Author, 2011.
 Teachers can embark on their professional development by systematizing and designing their teaching on the basis of a theoretical understanding rather than implicit decisions (Marton et al., 2004).
 The structure of the lesson plans reflects collective and cyclical processes for developing an experiential problem (Lewis & Tsuchida, 1997) that is comparable to the structure developed using the lesson study method (Stigler & Hiebert, 1999).

 The aim of this study is to explore pre-service teachers’ procedural and conceptual understanding of pupils’ understanding of mean value, before and after an intervention.
 The intervention was designed as a learning study, with pre- and post-tests, in which pre-service teachers analyzed pupils’ reasoning relating to a defined area of content (mean value) before and after an intervention.
 Specifically, the development of pre-service teachers’ skills for exploring pupils’ mathematical CK relating to the mean value were investigated from a didactic perspective.
 Based on variation theory, the analysis aimed to identify pre-service teachers’ expressed knowledge of procedural and conceptual understanding, focusing four categories of expressions: procedural (P), procedural didactics (PD), conceptual (C), and conceptual didactics (CD).